nathan-shum/paper-beats-rock/paper-beats-rock/README.md

-# Created By Nathan Shum
+# Created by Nathan Shum

 **Java-based 2D game where you search for a goals in the dark on
       randomly generated maps dodging enemy encounters